 - Like with a Thai girlfriend, your relationship with a same-sex partner must be genuine and subsisting.
 For this to be applicable for a visa, both the applicant and the person settled in the UK must have resided together in a relationship for a minimum period of 2 years and intend to cohabit long-term, with no intentions of ending the relationship.

 - As with all other long-term visas, the financial requirements must be met with evidence to prove that this is the case.

 - Both parties will be required to live together on a permanent basis, therefore; the accommodation must be suitable to house both parties in the UK without the risk of overcrowding.

 - The applicant must also have sufficient knowledge of the English language and have passed the A1 (IELTS) Test or meet the other stated requirements.

 In circumstances where your partner already has a valid leave, they may be able to convert their visa via the Unmarried Partner route and if all of the requirements listed above are satisfied.
-If you need professional help please feel free to contact us.
+If you need a professional help please feel free to contact us.